sophiaszhao/a_code_challenge/README.md

-# Altagram Starwars Ships Challenge
+# A Starwars Ships Code Challenge
 A service project using Python, retrieving a list of all starships from the Star Wars movies, sorted by the hyperdrive rating.

 The project is built with Jupyter Notebook and Python, using the Flask framework.